xly135846/MEGC2021/README.md

   #      CAS:0.55, SAMM:0.5
   # --K: the parameter which control the length of frame skip when training
   #      CAS-MaE:12,CAS-ME:31 SAMM-MaE:42, SAMM-ME:227
-  # --path_data: the path of data after preprocessing
+  # --path_data: the path of data after preprocessing that can be downloaded by the provided link.
   # --path_xlsx: the xlsx file of dataset, SAMM.xlsx/CAS.xlsx
   # --mode: expression type: Micro/Macro